thomerow/VB6ImageCreator/README.md

 ---------

 I needed new toolbar icons for an old VB6 project.
 VB6 toolbars are supplied with icons by an `ImageList` control which unfortunately only allows 24 bit images.
 It is possible to define one color which is treated as fully transparent, though.

+Because the icon pool I use here at work solely consists of 32 bit argb PNG images I came up with this little program to have a possibility to convert those existing images automatically.